djalbat/xgl/README.md

     npm run build-debug
     npm run watch-debug

 As well as building the Jiggle library itself, this will build the examples.
-The source code for the two examples can be found in the `es6/examples` directory.
-To view the compiled examples, open the `examples/index.html` file.
+The source code for the examples can be found in the `es6/example.js` file and the files in the `es6/example` directory.

 ## Contact